aarongalbraith/flatiron-phase4-project/README.md

 ## Modeling

 There were so few tweets with negative sentiments that it caused a class imbalance issue.
 We decided to make a binary classifier between positive and non-positive tweets (by grouping negative and neutral tweets together as "non-positive").
 Consolidating sentiments into a binary classification reduced the class imbalance problem.
-67.4% of the records were labeled non-positive and 32.6% positive.
+67.4% of the records were labeled non-positive and 32.6% were positive.

 The goal in this case was simply to predict these labels as accurately as possible overall.
 If we had chosen to classify all three sentiments, then it might have made more sense to choose precision or recall of positive or negative tweets, but the only metric we used was accuracy.

 The only other consideration was overfitting; we discounted models whose training accuracy was significantly higher than their test accuracy, even if the test accuracy was better than that of other models.

+All models involved removing a common list of stop words (as well as a list of stop words that we supplemented) and tokenizing, lemmatizing, and vectorizing the tweet text feature.

 ### Naive Bayes (BASELINE)
 The basic Naive Bayes model gave training/test accuracies of 79.4%/71.5%.
-This and all other models involved removing a common list of stop words (as well as a list of stop words that we supplemented) and tokenizing, lemmatizing, and vectorizing the tweet text feature.
+This was our baseline model.

 When we tuned the Naive Bayes model, we improved both scores (89.0%/72.2%).
-However, since it also widened the gap between training and test accuracy, we recognize this as an instance of overfitting the training data.
+However, since it also widened the gap between training and test accuracy, we recognized this as an instance of overfitting the training data.

-When we experimented with oversampling, it improved the training accuracy but worsened the test accuracy (86.7%/68.0%).
+When we experimented with oversampling, in an attempt to address the moderate class imbalance, it improved the training accuracy but worsened the test accuracy (86.7%/68.0%).
 Following this result, we abandoned all attempts at oversampling.

 ### Random Forest
 The Random Forest models gave more examples of overfitting.
 The first result was 96.5%/73.2%, and the tuned model was 86.4%/72.5%.